Home > NLP Exercises > Belief Changing Exercises > NLP Exercise - The NLP Belief Creator

 Step 2:

 For instance, I don't know if gold is denser than silver, and it certainly doesn't have a particularly major effect on my life either way.
+Perhaps you don't know whether big foot exists or not.

 Now think of this idea and as before notice that when you think of it you visualize something related to that idea.